 - Even if your TB test is negative, your doctor should carefully monitor you for TB infections while you are taking REMICADE.
 Patients who had a negative TB skin test before receiving REMICADE have developed active TB.

-patients have died as a result of hepatitis B virus being reactivated.
-Your
+died as a result of hepatitis B virus being reactivated.
+Your doctor should do

-doctor should do a blood test for hepatitis B virus before you start treatment
+a blood test for hepatitis B virus before you start treatment with REMICADE and

 - feel unwell